-Polymorphous light eruption (PLE) is a common skin rash that occurs due to sunlight.
-It can cause small bumps or raised plaques on the skin and tends to flare up when a person first exposes their skin to the sun after it has been covered for a long time.
+Polymorphous light eruption (PLE) is a common skin rash that occurs due to sunlight exposure.
+PLE causes small bumps or raised plaques on the skin.

 In the northern hemisphere, people who are prone to PLE often experience this condition in spring, when light levels begin to increase and people start wearing clothes for warmer weather.